henryperkins/docs/output.md

 ## Summary

-The 'python_handler.py' module provides a handler for Python language processing.
-It includes functionality for extracting code structure, inserting docstrings, formatting docstrings in Google style, and validating Python code.
-The module is equipped with an Abstract Syntax Tree (AST) visitor for analyzing Python code components, and a mechanism for safely inserting documentation.
+This module provides a handler for manipulating and analyzing Python code.
+It includes classes for extracting and inserting docstrings, traversing code structures with an AST visitor, and validating modified code.
+The functionality supports generating structured documentation based on AI-produced insights.

 ## Recent Changes

-- Refactored code to improve readability and maintainability.
+- Added detailed docstrings to methods in PythonHandler and CodeVisitor classes
-- Added error handling in docstring insertion methods.
+- Implemented _format_google_docstring method for consistent docstring format
-- Optimized AST visitor for better performance.
+- Integrated AST-based code structure extraction

 # Code Structure